ccprog/svg-icon-toolbox/README.md

 Export a list of objects from the loaded file to separate icon files, either in PNG or SVG format.

+The command needs a list of object IDs from the loaded file to export.
+The exported files will be nemed from these IDs.
+The list can be in the form of an Array included as `opt.ids` or imported from an external file named as `opt.idFile`.
+Such a file must consist only of the object ids, each on its own line.
+A file superceeds the ID Array, if both exist.

 For SVG, if the [Loaded](#Loaded) object contains stylesheets, the exported files will have all styles distributed to inline style attributes.
 Despite this, the Loaded object returned by the callback is guaranteed to be